 How We Rank the Robos

-Below we give examples of what earned robos points in each section.
+Below, we give examples of what earned robos points in each section.

 Access to Live Advisors: Robos with access to live advisors, or the ability to upgrade to a product that has live advisors, earned points.
 Robos earned more points if there was a dedicated live advisor option, if they required their advisors to hold CFPs, and if live advisors were made available to all service levels.
+Partial points were awarded to firms that had products or programs with live advisors if those programs were not part of the digital advice offering.

 Account Minimum: Robos earned points for having lower minimums.
 This section was weighted less than the other five categories above.